 Deadwood has a strong historic preservation program, with dedicated staff, an active Historic Preservation Commission, and loan and grant assistance for private property owners.
 Gaming revenues over the last three decades have bolstered historic preservation efforts and allowed for the preservation, rehabilitation, and restoration of hundreds of structures throughout the city.
-Deadwood Historic Preservation is also responsible for managing historic properties and museums, as well as conducting historical interpretation and research.
+Deadwood Historic Preservation is also responsible for managing historical interpretation and research.
 Deadwood's preservation focus has no doubt contributed to the city's unique identity, sense of place, and strong connection with the past.